John Whitney Hall

-John Whitney Hall (September 13, 1916 – October 21, 1997) was an American historian of Japan who specialized in premodern Japanese history.
+John Whitney Hall (September 13, 1916 – October 21, 1997) was an American historian of Japan who specialized in pre-modern Japanese history.
 His life work was recognized by the Japanese government, which awarded him the Order of the Sacred Treasure.

 Early life and education

 The only son of Congregational missionaries, Hall was born in Kyoto in 1916 and lived in Japan until he was a teenager.
 Hall moved to the United States to attend Phillips Andover Academy in Andover, Massachusetts, before matriculating at Amherst College, where he majored in American studies.
 After receiving an A.B. degree in 1939, he returned to Japan as an instructor in English at Doshisha University in Kyoto until 1941.

-During the war, he served with the United States Naval Intelligence, leaving the service with the rank of Lieutenant Commander.
+During the war, he served with the Office of Naval Intelligence, leaving the service with the rank of Lieutenant Commander.

 Hall earned his Ph.D. in East Asian languages and literature from Harvard University in 1950.
 At Harvard, he became one of the first graduate students to study under Edwin O. Reischauer, who was another missionary's son and a pioneering Japan scholar.